hpi-swa-teaching/SqueakIssueIntegration/packages/IssueIntegration-Core.package/IIIssueManagement.class/README.md

-An IssueManagement maintains the issues for a certain repository.
+An IssueManagement maintains the issues for a certain package.
+As this is an abstract class, to use it, you need to connect the specialized IssueManagement to a repository of your  prefered external service, although only GitHub is supported yet.

-Instance Variables
-	cacheDatetime:		<DateAndTime>
-	cachedIssues:		<Set of Issues>
-	loginKey:		<String>
-	projectURL:		<String>
-	username:		<String>
+Once you have connected the IssueManagement to a package, the IssueManagement is able to create, edit and close issues and load all issues of the connected package into the image.
+It also allows you to attach issues directly to methods and classes.